 3.4 The payee is the person to whom the relevant payment is made.
 This is generally the customer of the financial institution, including a child, whose name appears on the account.
-What actually has to be reported to Revenue in such cases will depend on whether the payee is an individual and whether the account was opened on or after1 January 2009 (see paragraph 4.1).
+What actually has to be reported to Revenue in such cases will depend on whether the payee is an individual and whether the account was opened on or after 1 January 2009 (1 August 2009 in respect of EU passported financial institutions).
+Paragraph 4.1 gives further detail on this.